Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Progressive map reveal.
 * Wandering creatures that progressively get more OP as they collect Souls.

+* Narrow down the scope and refactor the soul-slurping.
+Stay inside a single world, and defend it with Rose's assistance.

 **Map Variety Project**

 * An image of a huge twisting maze, like brain coral.
 Coloured dots can be clicked to enlarge portions of Faith's End, corresponding to saved World objects.